mohamuhsin/race-day/README.md

 #4 Create a control flow statement that checks whether the runner is an adult AND registered early.

 Add 1000 to their raceNumber if this is true.

+#5 Create a separate control flow statement below the first (starting with if again).
+This statement will check age and registration time to determine race time.

+For runners over 18 who registered early, log a statement to the console telling them that they will race at 9:30 am.
+Include their raceNumber.